Dasharo/docs/docs/common-coreboot-docs/checkbox.md

     ```

 1. Select test suites (`SPACE` - select, `ARROWS` - navigation, `Enter` -
 go to the next test suite), which you want to run.
-If you check all the test
-suites, the checkbox menu should look as follows:
+After it all modules should
+be displayed and you can manually uncheck some modules, which you don't want to
+test it.

     ```bash
     ┌──────────────────────────────────────────────────────────────────────────────┐